-- Force stop Stop an app. - Disable Disable an app. - Uninstall Remove the app and all of its data and settings from the device. - Notifications Set the app notification settings. - Permissions Lists the areas on the device that the app has access to.

-- Storage & cache Lists how much information is stored and includes buttons for clearing it. - Mobile data & Wi-Fi Provides information about data consumed by an app. - Advanced - Screen time Displays the amount of time the app has displayed on the screen. - Battery Lists the amount of computing power used by the app. - Open by default If you have configured an app to launch certain file types by default, you can clear that setting here. - Display over other apps Allows an app to display on top of other apps. - App details Provides a link to additional app details on the Play store. - Additional settings in the app Opens settings in the app. - Modify system settings Allows an app to modify the system settings.
+- Force stop Stop an app. - Disable Disable an app. - Uninstall Remove the app and all of its data and settings from the device.
+See Uninstalling an Application on page 104 for information about uninstalling apps. - Notifications Set the app notification settings. - Permissions Lists the areas on the device that the app has access to. - .
+Storage & cache Lists how much information is stored, and includes buttons for clearing it. - Mobile data & Wi-Fi Provides information about data consumed by an app. - Advanced - Screen time Displays the amount of time the app has displayed on the screen. - Battery Lists the amount of computing power used by the app. - Open by default If you have configured an app to launch certain file types by default, you can clear that setting here. - Display over other apps allows an app to display on top of other apps. - App details Provides a link to additional app details on the Play store. - Additional settings in the app Opens settings in the app. - Modify system settings Allows an app to modify the system settings.